moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 Using a VPN is equivalent to changing your ISP and depending on the service, you may gain some privacy enhancing features.
 In the last video we bought a subscription to [Mullvad](https://mullvad.net), a privacy focused VPN provider based in Sweden.
 We specifically chose Mullvad because we are able to configure multiple ports for use with our daemons and we were able to maintain some privacy when buying the subscription.

-Let's get started by heading over the Mullvads web page and selecting [creating and account](https://mullvad.net/en/account/#/create/).
+Let's get started by heading over the Mullvads web page and selecting "[creating and account](https://mullvad.net/en/account/#/create/)".

 Unlike services from Nord et al. which require you to provide email addresses and other personally identifying details, Mullvad uses account numbers.
 To generate an account number we should simply click on the button provided.